Fuchai/Getting-and-Cleaning-Data-Course-Project/README.md

 - 'CleanSummarizeCodeBook.txt' Explanation for each variable

-- 'cleaned.csv': (Step 1 to 4) Merged training set and test set, with specified labels and only mean and standard deviation data.
+- 'cleaned.txt': (Step 1 to 4) Merged training set and test set, with specified labels and only mean and standard deviation data.

-- 'summarized.csv' (Step 5) Averge of each variable for each activity and each subject.
+- 'summarized.txt' (Step 5) Averge of each variable for each activity and each subject.

 ###For Coursera Assignment: Getting and Cleaning Data Course Project